Founder of the Leathercraft Store

 Leathersmith Designs is a leathercraft store that started from humble beginnings and was able to grow and become successful through a supportive family.
 My wife Gail Hartling and myself, Jamie Hartling, are co-owners of this custom leather shop and leathercraft supply business.

-For many years, I enjoyed doing various crafts while in elementary school.
-I wanted to sell my creations at craft shows, but was told by my parents (Gerald and Verna Hartling) that I was too young for such a venture.
+For many years, I enjoyed going to various crafts while in elementary school.
+I wanted to sell my creations at craft shows but was told by my parents (Gerald and Verna Hartling) that I was too young for such a venture.

 My parents enjoyed visiting artist and craft studios as well as craft shows while vacationing, which developed my appreciation for handmade products.
 One exciting place I remember visiting quite a number of times was the Opus Craft Village in Mactaquac, New Brunswick, where I enjoyed watching and talking to the artisans.
 The village had a retail craft store out front, but you could also stroll in back to various studios.
 I visited a candle maker, potter, glass blower and, you guessed it, a leatherworker.
 While in elementary school, I also fondly remember my brother Lester taking me one time to a craft show called the Festival Of The Arts in Halifax, Nova Scotia, and pointing out the uniqueness of the designs in the handmade belts, and the superior belt quality that these leather workers were selling.